Reinventing Mashed Potatoes for Weight Loss: Tips & Tricks for a Healthier Plate

 Top off your potato meal with a big glass of water and you’ll feel full without treading anywhere near your daily calorie ceiling.
 But before you get overly excited about healthy potato recipes, let us enlighten you on why mashed potatoes can be dangerous when dieting.

-But if you’re wondering “are water chestnuts keto?”, these vegetables are low in calories but high in carbs, so the answer is unfortunately no.
+If you’re wondering whether water chestnuts are keto-friendly, it’s important to know that although they are low in calories, they are high in carbs, so the answer is, unfortunately, no.

 What Can Make Mashed Potatoes Bad for Weight Loss?